Quantum Mechanics as a Reversible Diffusion Theory: discussions and conclusions

 \section{discussions and conclusions}

 The presence of complex functions in quantum mechanics can be attributed to the principle of time-reversibility inherent in quantum systems, necessitating the use of complex probability theory for their description.
 So, in such case, "wave-particle" duality is demystified since it just emerges from the description of a time-symmetric stochastic process.
 And, of course, this discussion can be performed only when we talk about quantum Brownian motion and not about classical Brownian motion where it is clear that, there, the processes are characterized by time-irreversibility, as explained in Appendix C, and thus, there is no need for complex-valued distributions.
 Also, there is a discussion by Guerra \cite{guerra1981structural} about the \textit{microscopic} reversibility of quantum stochastic processes in opposition to the\textit{ macroscopic} irreversibility of classical diffusion processes where many particles are involved (look at Appendix K).
-Also, we accomplish to derive both $|\psi|^2$ and $|c_n|^2$ and give an explanation to the quantum measurement problem given that one of the results of Chapter IV imply no physical superposition of states.
-More specifically, when it came to derivation of the second type of the Born rule, in order to explain the linear superposition of states-and after that derive the Born rule- we were enforced to posit the assumption that
+Also, we accomplish to derive both $|\psi|^2$ and $|c_n|^2$ and demystify superposition, More specifically, given that we accept the diffusion-like character of the forward and backward stochastic particles (once we accept the stochastic and not wave-like nature of forward and backward Schroedinger equations) it is logical to posit the assumption that physical superposition of states is impossible for those particles namely: $T_n \rightarrow \{ x \in \mathbb{R} ,t_c \} \cap T_m\rightarrow \{ x \in \mathbb{R} ,t_c \}= \varnothing$ and $A_n \rightarrow \{ x \in \mathbb{R} ,t_c \} \cap A_m\rightarrow \{ x \in \mathbb{R} ,t_c \}= \varnothing $.
+But the consequence of this exotic description is to obtain: